 Your final step is to secure your surety bond.
 Once you’ve found a surety company or agent, you can get started.
 Most basic bonds can be processed and issued on the same day, but some surety bonds require a CPA prepared financial statements.

-Jared Hardy is an Audit Shareholder at Lutz with over 13 years of experience.
-He has significant experience in public accounting providing accounting, auditing and consulting services to privately-held companies in a variety of industries.
+Jared Hardy is an Audit Shareholder at Lutz.
+He began his career in 2005.
+Jared has significant experience in public accounting, providing accounting, auditing, and consulting services to privately-held companies in a variety of industries.